tiny535/book-rec/README.md

   - If `python -m venv .` does not work.
 Try to substitute `python` for `python3` or to give an absolute path for the location of the folder created in step 3 instead of using `.`(dot).
 6. Type `cd Scripts/` and with your preferred text editor open the activate (no extensions).
 If there is no `Scripts` directory try `bin`.
 7. Find the line wherein the following code is written (should be around line 46): `PATH=$VIRTUAL_ENV/Scripts:$PATH` `export PATH`
-8. Add the following lines underneath `export PATH` and save your changes.:
+8. Set the environment variables.
+Add the following lines underneath `export PATH` and save your changes.:
   - `export DB_USR=”admin”`
   - `export DB_PWD=”zs9k2g7xnkdaSZo8”`
   - `export MAIL_USR=”bookrec.group1@gmail.com”`